Skip to content

 Resident Assistants

-University Student Apartments is committed to building a strong community among our residents.
-Each court and tower has a Resident Assistant (RA) who provides new resident orientation, assists with ongoing resident issues and plans monthly activities for their court.
-The Resident Assistant's role is to be the residents' representative to Student Apartments and help residents and staff work together effectively.
+Sunnyside Apartments is committed to building a strong community among our residents.
+Each court has a Resident Assistant (RA) who provides new resident orientation, assists with ongoing resident issues and plans monthly activities for their court.
+The Resident Assistant's role is to be the residents' representative to Sunnyside Apartments and help residents and staff work together effectively.
 They are familiar with policies and procedures, and can help residents find resources at the University.
 Resident Assistants welcome resident ideas for programs and encourage resident involvement in planning and organizing activities for both adults and children.

 Each spring, Resident Assistants are hired to serve one year terms which begin on June 1 and may be extended for a second year.
 RAs receive a rent reduction for their services.